Color in Chinese culture: Yellow

-The Yellow River is the cradle of Chinese civilisation.
-Yellow was the emperor's color in Imperial China and is held as the symbolic color of the five legendary emperors of ancient China, such as the Yellow Emperor.
-The Yellow Dragon is the zoomorphic incarnation of the Yellow Emperor of the centre of the universe in Chinese religion and mythology.
-The Flag of the Qing dynasty featured golden yellow as the background.
+The Yellow River is the cradle of Chinese civilization.
+In imperial China, yellow was the color of the emperor, and is held as the symbolic color of the five legendary emperors of ancient China, such as the Yellow Emperor.
+The Yellow Dragon is the zoomorphic incarnation of the Yellow Emperor of the center of the universe in Chinese religion and mythology.
+The flag of the Qing dynasty featured golden yellow as the background.
 The Plain Yellow Banner and the Bordered Yellow Banner were two of the upper three banners of Later Jin and Qing dynasty.

 Yellow often decorates royal palaces, altars and temples, and the color was used in the dragon robes and attire of the emperors.
-It was a rare honour to receive the imperial yellow jacket.
+It was a rare honor to receive the imperial yellow jacket.

 Yellow also represents freedom from worldly cares and is thus esteemed in Buddhism.
 Monks' garments are yellow, as are elements of Buddhist temples.
 Yellow is also used as a mourning color for Chinese Buddhists.

 Yellow is also symbolic of heroism, as opposed to the Western association of the color with cowardice.